quicwg/base-drafts/draft-ietf-quic-transport.md

   occasionally uses different connection IDs might introduce some uncertainty about this.

-The Packet Number field is set to a randomized value.
 The server SHOULD send a packet with a short header and a packet number length of 1 octet.
-Using the shortest possible packet number encoding minimizes the perceived gap between the last packet that the server sent and this packet.
+Using the hortest possible packet number encoding minimizes the perceived gap between the last packet that the server sent and this packet.
 A server MAY indicate a different packet number length, but a longer packet number encoding might allow this message to be identified as a stateless reset more easily using heuristics.

-After the Packet Number, the server pads the message with an arbitrary number of octets containing random values.

 Finally, the last 16 octets of the packet are set to the value of the Stateless Reset Token.